 Applied to current text (unchanged by #24297):

-The AP Tx Power subfield indicates the AP’s combined transmit power at the antenna connector(#24545) of all the transmit antennas used to transmit the triggering PPDU in units of dBm / 20 MHz(#24414).
+The AP Tx Power subfield indicates the AP’s power at the transmit antenna connector used to transmit the triggering PPDU in units of dBm / 20 MHz(#24414).

 Adding “transmit” is redundant since it is immediately following by “transmit the triggering PPDU”.
 However, removing “combined” seems appropriate since this is in the definition of the term “antenna connector” (point representing the aggregate output of the multiple antennas) and “combined” as an operation is imprecise.